 Located in the Shockoe Bottom neighborhood of Richmond, the Poe Museum is considered the international center for all things Edgar Allan Poe.
 Admission is $9 for adults and $3 for children under six.
 On-street parking is available and on the side of the building.

 The museum is within a charming and photogenic old stone house built in the 1740s.
-Edgar Allen Poe did not live in the home, but the home is used to celebrate his time in Richmond, Virginia.
+Edgar Allen Poe did not live in the home, but the home was used to celebrate his time in Richmond, Virginia.
 There are several buildings on the property that you can explore.
 Each building focuses on different events throughout Poe’s life.
 While visiting, you may even be joined by the two black cats that live on the property!

 Richmond’s Hollywood Cemetery is one of the most beautiful and historic cemeteries in the United States.
 Located on a hill overlooking the James River, the cemetery features an array of beautifully landscaped gardens and sculptures.
 Among its many notable features is a Confederate Memorial Chapel, which contains the remains of more than 1,800 Confederate soldiers.
-The cemetery also includes the grave of United States Presidents James Monroe and John Tyler.
+The cemetery also includes the graves of United States Presidents James Monroe and John Tyler.
 Hollywood Cemetery is a must-see for anyone visiting Richmond.

 Maymont Japanese Garden